noahehall/theBookOfNoah/0current/aws/0dbs.md

 ## neptune

 - a fully managed high-available graph database
+  - property graphs using Gremlin
+  - knowledge graphs using RDF and SPAWRQL
 - vertically scalable: can adjust the instance size of a running instance
 - redundant database volumes: each db volume replicated multiple times across 3 availability zones
 - supports up to 15 async read replicas; any replica can be promoted to primary in event of failure with automatic DNS name pointing to the new primary during failover
 - does not offer cross-region replicas
 - after creation of a neptune cluster, you can add a new read replica via the actions dropdown

+## redshift

+- fully serverless data warehouse solution

+## documentdb

+- i.e. managed mongodb
+- compatible with mongodb at the API level

+## timestream

+- time series database
+- ideal for IoT and telemtry
+- can handle trillions of events per day

+## QLDB

+- quantum ledger DB
+- immutable and verifiable transaction log without the need to manage a blockchain network